-This Component Versions screen is accessed by pressing the Components Versions Button located on the Features Configuration Screen.
+The first Component Versions screen is accessed by pressing the Components Versions Button located on the Features Configuration Screen.
 This screen displays all of the RV-C Modules and their firmware versions found on the system.
+Pressing the More Button displays additional modules.